-The Biodiversidade em Foco (www.twitter.com/BiodivFoco) is a Portuguese language-based Twitter account welcomes a different scientist every week to share science and their journeys.
+The Biodiversidade em Foco (www.twitter.com/BiodivFoco) is a Portuguese language-based Twitter account that welcomes a different scientist every week to share science and their journeys.
 Since launching in May 2020, over 90 Brazilian scientists, from undergraduate students to professors, participated in the action and reached almost 8,000 followers.
 Threads encompassed several topics, including freshwater pufferfishes, the ecological importance of cockroaches, and the actions to undertake when spotting a snake in your house.
 Some threads generated political debate, such as those on the roads to be constructed near protected areas and the federal government undermining environmental laws.
 Frequently, they generated dozens or hundreds of likes, shares, and comments, but reached over 20 thousand likes in a thread about Sci-Hub creator.
 The space enabled scientists to engage in SciComm parallelly to their day-to-day activities by reducing the labor to create and maintain personal platforms and still interact with a large community interested in biodiversity.

-As we are administrators of the platform, our primary concern is to manage the space.
+As administrators of the project, our primary concern is to manage the space.
 We seek potential content creators, promote training, and organize information and schedules.
-Finding potential curators is the hardest of the tasks – people are often insecure about engaging with SciComm when they are not used to.
-This is hardly a surprise given the lack of formal scientific training in Brazil and the importance of such training opportunities to build skills and confidence for communicate science to the public (Besley & Tanner 2011, Brownell et al. 2013).
-So, most of the content creators were scientists in our social network that already had interests in SciComm but did not know how to begin.
-Less often, we reach peers already engaged on Twitter or people reached us through an open formulary.
-We also frequently update a website that centralizes general information on the project, contact formularies, and information on every scientist that already contributed to the project.
+Finding potential curators is the hardest of the tasks – people are often insecure about engaging with SciComm when they are not used to it.
+This is hardly a surprise given the lack of formal scientific training in Brazil and the importance of such training opportunities to build skills and confidence for communicating science to the public (Besley & Tanner 2011, Brownell et al. 2013).
+So, most content creators were scientists in our social network who already had interests in SciComm but did not know how to begin.
+Less often, we reach peers already engaged on Twitter, or people reached us through an open formulary.
+We also frequently update a website that centralizes general information on the project, contact formularies, and information on every scientist that contributed to the project.
 After participating in the project, we also provide a certificate for complimentary hours often used by undergraduate students.
-Nonetheless, the core of the project is the content creation, which is up to the weekly curators.
-We provide some guidelines, instructions, and directions of what we would find interesting to communicate, but we enforce curators’ liberty to create the contents they are the most interested in given their diverse backgrounds.
-We support their creation primarily through a WhatsApp group, in which we can give feedbacks and help with some Twitter specificities (such as the use of hashtags or adding alt text to images).
+The project's core is content creation, which is up to the weekly curators.
+We provide some guidelines, instructions, and directions on what we would find interesting to communicate.
+However, we enforce curators' liberty to create the content that most interests them.
+We support their creation primarily through a WhatsApp group, in which we provide feedback and help with some Twitter specificities (such as the use of hashtags or adding alt text to images).

-We believe that organized virtual spaces, such as the Biodiversidade em Foco twitter account, support scientists already engaged in social media and the scientists with less practice on it.
-The platform amplifies the voice of those already with social media presence by providing them new or broader audiences.
+We believe that organized virtual spaces, such as the Biodiversidade em Foco Twitter account, support scientists already engaged in social media and the scientists with less practice in it.
+The platform amplifies the voice of those already with social media presence by providing them with new or broader audiences.
 For the others, the participation introduced them to a new form of SciComm.
-Finally, the platform created the opportunity for different voices to be heard and for undergraduate students and people outside academia to identify with scientists.
-In two powerful stories on how they struggled to enter academia, Verônica Marques and Suzane Barboza received heartwarming feedback, such as the one stating that Suzane's story stimulated the person to persist in science.
+Finally, the platform created the opportunity for different voices to be heard and undergraduate students and people outside academia to identify with scientists.
+In two powerful stories on how they struggled to enter academia (here and here), two students from the Graduate Program in Ecology at the Universidade Federal do Rio de Janeiro, both women from the periphery of Rio de Janeiro, shared their difficulties in accessing and remaining in academia.
+They received heartwarming feedback, such as that stating that Suzane's story stimulated the person to persist in science.
 Therefore, these platforms can also share and empower human narratives in science (Muindi et al. 2020).